MrFriendCS/N5-CS/docs/N5-CS-SDD.md

 #### Input before loop

-This approach can be easier to use when the input validation is within another loop, as the
+This approach can be easier to use when the input validation is within another loop.

 The conditional loop is only entered if the value entered is invalid.